Remitly Review

 Name: Remitly

 Description: Remitly is a low-cost money transfer app that was founded in 2011.
-Since then it has grown to service over 2.8 million active customers transferring money to 13 different countries.
-Remitly went public in 2021, and it’s charges are listed on the NASDAQ exchange valuing the company at around $2bn.
+Since then it has grown to service over 4.5 million active customers transferring money to 13 different countries.
+Remitly went public in 2021, and it’s shares are listed on the NASDAQ exchange valuing the company at around $4.9bn.

-It’s a cheap and easy way to send small amounts of money abroad.
+Remitly is a cheap and easy way to send small amounts of money abroad.
+Especially if you are a new customer, as you get better exchange rates on your first £1,000 sent abroad.

 Pros